netsec-ethz/scion-tutorials/content/general_scion_configuration/local_top.md

-# Running SCION infrastructure on a local topology
+# Running the SCION infrastructure on a local topology

 ## Introduction

 This tutorial will guide you through the steps required to generate a local topology and run SCION.

 ## Prerequisites

 This tutorial assumes that SCION is already installed on your system.
-If this is not the case, please follow [How to build SCION on Ubuntu 16.04 x86-64](ubuntu_x86_build)
+If this is not the case, please follow [How to build SCION on Ubuntu 16.04 x86-64](ubuntu_x86_build).

 ## Topology